nilesjossel/TCA9548/RocketStation-Flight-Computer-Software/README.md

 5. Click "Import"
 6. Click "Configuare CMake" under the Project tab from within the extension.
 7. Click Flash Project
 8. Use the debugger to restart the pico by beginning a debugging session.
-Alternatively, unplug it and plug it back in.
-9. Use a terminal program such as PuTTY to view serial outputs from the pico.
-See [this](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) guide; Appendix A, section _Use the UART_.